pinskermatthew/lorcana-proxy-generator/README.md

    * **Version** - (Optional) The version of the card as a string.
 Example: `Rock Star`
    * **Set** - The Lorcana set number as a string.
 Example: `9`
    * **Quantity** - The number of copies you want to generate as a number.
 Example `4`

+      > Important: Only generate a maximum of 9 cards at one time.

 3. Save your changes.
 4. Open the `lorcana-proxies.html` file in your browser.